DAG Pipeline API¶

 n3 = builder.add_operation("communicate", branch=branch_a, instruction="Step 3", depends_on=[n2])

-# n1 → n2 → n3 run sequentially on branch_a, accumulating history
+# explicit dependencies make n1 → n2 → n3 sequential

 CLI flow vs Python builder¶